Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Sa´x: ...What were you really after, Lea?
 We joined the Organization at the same time, and formulated our plan.
 At this point, it's just an idle fantasy.
 Everything changed.
 You, and me.

-I would like to nominate the entire latter half of Birth By Sleep for this.
+The entire latter half of Birth By Sleep.
 It's so tragic, Sora is driven to tears in-game, and he doesn't even know why.
 The tearjerker is simply so powerful it draws the most empathetic into it like a black hole.

 During the credits, Mickey Mouse is so devastated over the fate of the three protagonists, he hands over both his starshard and his keyblade to Yen Sid.
 As he turns to leave, Yen Sid gives him back the keyblade.
 Between Yen Sid not approving of Mickey's training before, the events of the game, and what's to come, it was quite a gut punch.

-To This Troper, Ventus's Themealone can make me feel like crying.
-What gets me about the song is at about 0:39, where the melody restarts.
-It sounds about the same as the beginning for a second, but then, the string portion goes up an extra octave to repeat the melody from "The Other Promise."
-It may be just me, but that straining few notes always gave This troper the impression that the music itself is crying.
-It's just so melancholy I... *sniffle*
+Ventus's Theme.
+At about 0:39, where the melody restarts, it sounds about the same as the beginning for a second, but then, the string portion goes up an extra octave to repeat the melody from "The Other Promise."
+As if the music itself is crying.

 Aqua.
 Her fate.
 My God.
-When she sacrifices herself to save Terra, and those 3 words: "I'm with you!"
-Oh my gosh, I can't even.
+When she sacrifices herself to save Terra, and those three words she says with a smile: "I'm with you!"
 And then, when she's wandering around in the Realm of Darkness and she sees Terra, and Ventus, and Eraqus, and everyone she met in every world...
-The tears just started again.

 "Ven, I'm sorry.
 I won't make it back as soon as I thought.
 But I promise I'll be there one day to wake you up."